 This report concerns a study which was conducted for SKB.
-The conclusions and viewpoints presented in the report are those of the authors and do not necessarily coincide with those of the client.
+The conclusions and viewpoints presented in the report are those of the authors.
+SKB may draw modified conclusions, based on additional literature sources and/or expert opinions.

 Data in SKB's database can be changed for different reasons.
 Minor changes in SKB's database will not necessarily result in a revised report.
 Data revisions may also be presented as supplements, available at www.skb.se.